Chosing the right personal training course isn’t as hard as you might think, but there are some things to consider before starting.

 Create a Plan

 Course lengths can vary depending on how you want to study.
-Full-time courses can take up to 3 weeks but come with quite a bit of home learning and reading which is completed prior to your clinic.
+Full-time courses can take up to 3 weeks and have home learning and reading which is completed prior to your clinic.

 Part time courses can take up to 15 weeks.
-Distance study courses are usually offered with 9-12 months to complete courses.
+Distance study courses are usually offered with 9-12 months to complete.

 How you study is up to you, but it helps to have a plan once you’ve made the decision on how you will study your personal training course.